 Bakers Dolphin operate a bus service between London and Bristol. http://www.bakersdolphin.com/london-flyer/

 You will probably want to spend time around the harbourside where there is lots to see and do and plenty of eating places.
 Museums run by the council are free and one great paid attraction is Brunel's ss Great Britain.
 Don't miss the Clifton Suspension Bridge - you can get a Number 8 or number 9 bus from the city centre - or take a trip on the open top sightseeing bus.

 The North of England around Hadrians Wall is great.
 Less populated and cheaper.
 Cash machines everywhere and most places take visa and Amx.
 Layers and a windbreaker a must.
-England can often be windy no matter where you are. almost 3 years ago
+England can often be windy no matter where you are. over 3 years ago